lvtk/lvtk/doc/dynmanifest.rst

 ################

 `Dynamic Manifest <https://lv2plug.in/ns/ext/dynmanifest>`__ support.
-This is a simple interface that implementsdynmanifest boiler plate code in an easy to use C++ class & factory function.
+This is a simple interface that implements dynmanifest boiler plate code in an easy to use C++ class & factory function.
 See the examle below.

 .. code-block:: cpp